There are things you need to know before you begin decorating your new build home. Don’t ruin your fresh walls, follow these tips!

 Check out some of the snags we have found on our YouTube channel.

-Can I begin decorating a new build house straight away?
+Can I start decorating a new build house straight away?

 The materials used in new built houses, such as timber and plaster need time to dry out before decorating a new build home.
 A new build home must be left to dry out.

 It is advisable to wait for the house to dry out and settle as small hairline cracks and nail pops will appear in the first 6-12 months.
-This is completely normal, after this, there should be no problem decorating your new house.
-However, if you cannot wait to repaint your walls then it is advisable to use a breathable paint which will not affect the drying process.
+This is completely normal.
+After this, there should be no problem decorating your new house.
+However, if you cannot wait to repaint your walls then it is advisable to use breathable paint which will not affect the drying process.